reaahae/daily-dose-of-hackerrank/💊 Dose 01 - 1 Month Interview Prep Kit/🦠 Illness 01 - Problem Solving - Basic/👤 Patient 02_Mini-Max_Sum/📜 prescription.md

 ### 📘 Concepts Learnt

 - ✅ **Array Sorting in Python**
-  The `sorted()` function returns a new sorted list, making it easy to access smallest and largest values directly.
+  The `sorted()` function returns a new sorted list, making it easy to access the smallest and largest values directly.
   📌 **Usage**: `sorted(arr)` for arranging the array in ascending order.

 - ✅ **List Slicing**